 Drug Screens must be submitted before contractor personnel are permitted to work on-site.
-Results will be valid for the current calendar year.
-If a drug screen was conducted in December of the previous year, the drug screen results will be valid for the current year.
+Results will be valid from December 1st of the previous year through the current calendar year.
 Drug screens must be conducted by a certified lab.
 Screening must analyze the following drug classes: